Great Shasta Rail Trail Association

 McCloud, CA 96057

-The trail, whose development began in 2005, was established by a coalition of five non-profit organizations.
+The trail, whose development began in 2005, was established by a coalition of five local non-profit organizations.
 It was made possible when the McCloud Railway filed papers to close part of its operations (2005).
 Beginning in 2009 the coalition raised funds and did the work necessary to purchase the property (2015) and open 40 miles of trail to the public for non-motorized recreational use.

 The work of developing the trail was handed from the informal coalition of non-profits to the Great Shasta Rail Trail Association (GSRTA), a non-profit formed to own and manage the trail (2013).
-That group (still all volunteer) continues to focus on trail development by raising funds, writing plans (trail concept, infrastructure development, and sign), developing local relationships/partnerships, and recruiting volunteers and leading their efforts.
+That all-volunteer group continues to focus on trail development by raising funds, writing plans (trail concept, infrastructure development, and sign), developing local relationships/partnerships, and recruiting volunteers and leading their efforts.
 The organization's web site www.greatshastarailtrail.org provides an excellent resource for more information about the trail - maps, directions for accessing the trail, railroad history, and the Trail Concept Plan are all available.

 The National Park Service's Rivers, Trails, and Conservation Program will assist GSRTA and the Mt.
 Shasta Trail Association in developing a concept plan for a McCloud to Mt.
 Shasta extension of the GSRT should the railroad property become available for this purpose.
 A feasibility study for the trail extension is underway and should be available for public review in the spring.

 Ultimately, our goal is a first-class 120-mile trail that connects the Burney/McArthur area to the McCloud/Mt.
 Shasta area, providing year-round recreation opportunities and promoting economic growth.

 Thank you for your support of the GSRTA - together we make good things happen on the trail!